QBobWatson/ipe2tikz/README.md

 ## Usage

 After installing the ipelet, select *TikZ Export* form the *Ipelets* menu, or use the shortcut `Ctrl-Shift-T`.
 A dialog appears, with the following options:

- * *Export complete document:* if this is checked, the exporter makes a document that can be compiled standalone.
+ + *Export complete document:* if this is checked, the exporter makes a document that can be compiled standalone.
 That is, it generates a preamble, `\begin{document}...\end{document}` tags, etc.  If you want to `\include` the output into another LaTeX file, un-check this option.
 Be sure to set `\usetikzlibrary{arrows.meta,patterns,ipe}` somewhere.
  + *Export stylesheet:* if this is checked, the exporter makes a TikZ version of your included ipe stylesheets (see below).
  + *Export colors:* if this is checked, the exporter generates `\definecolor` commands for all colors defined in your ipe stylesheets.
+ + *Export scope instead of tikzpicture:* if this is checked, the generator puts TikZ code inside a `scope` environment instead of a `tikzpicture` environment.
+Such a file is suitable for `\input`ting directly into a `tikzpicture`.
+This option is disabled if *Export complete document* is checked.
  + *Output file:* this is where the output goes.

 The first thing you have to do, however, is to choose whether you want to primarily use TikZ's styles or ipe's styles.